jroivas/klapi/README.md

     sudo apt-get install libvirt-bin
     sudo apt-get install python-libvirt

+Start the libvirt service (may be different depending of your system):

     sudo service libvirt-bin start
     sudo service libvirtd start

+In order to boot up Ubuntu images you need cloud utils:

+    sudo apt-get install "cloud-init-utils|cloud-utils"

 Recommended way to setup flask is to use virtualenv: